Jiminator/ImprovedMetis/README.md

-# Final Code for CS598: How to do Research (Group 3)
+# Final Code for CS598: Systems for GenAI

 This repository contains code to reproduce the experiments of our work with Improved Intra-Operator Parallelism for Distributed LLM
 Training.